Estimated read time: 4 minutes

 “Since Sir David Attenborough’s influential documentary series ‘Blue Planet II’ aired in 2017 highlighting the extreme issues of plastic in our oceans, consumer sentiment has changed.
 We see the past few years as “pre-” and “post-Attenborough”.

 During the last decade, Beco and its products have won, or been shortlisted for, an impressive haul of no fewer than 14 awards for its product ranges.
-These include its food for dogs, degradable poop bags and toys and accessories, which are made from 100% natural rubber and recycled plastic.
+These include its dog food, degradable poop bags and dog toys and accessories, which are made from 100% natural rubber and recycled plastic.

 Beco has frequently appeared in the media, including in The Times, The Daily Telegraph, Vogue magazine, the Mail on Sunday and on BBC Television's hit ‘The Apprentice’ series, hosted by Lord Alan Sugar.